Originally published: Oct 16th/2018; Updated: June 11th/2019

 Whatever you choose, meeting your baby’s nutritional and emotional needs is most important.

-And if you want to breast feed or formula feed but it is not going as well as you would like, reach out to your local resources.
-Every mother and family should feel supported in achieving their health and nutrition role.
+If you want to breastfeed or formula feed, but it isn’t going as well as you would like, it may be time to seek help from an expert.
+We want every family to feel supported in reaching their health and wellness goals.

 Fed is best.
 But the first days (hours!) back home with your newborn can be overwhelming.

-Feeding your newborn until s/he reaches her/his birth weight
+Feeding your newborn until they reach their birth weight

-Newborn babies are expected to lose between 5 and 10% of their birth weight in the first few days of life.
-It is due to the loss of excess fluid.
-After all, they used to lived in the womb, surrounded by the amniotic fluid!
+Why do they lose this weight?
+It’s due to the loss of excess fluid.
+After all, they used to live in the womb, surrounded by amniotic fluid!

-In the very first days after birth, it might be necessary to wake up your baby regularly to feed him/her.
+In the very first days after birth, it might be necessary to wake up your baby regularly for feedings.

 How often do you need to feed your newborn?

 Babies eat often.
 Always.